AppImage/appimage.github.io/apps/ElectronPlayer.md

 desktop:
   Desktop Entry:
     Name: Netflix
-    Comment: A Desktop App For Netflix Wirtten Using Electron.
     Exec: AppRun
     Terminal: false
     Type: Application
     Icon: netflix
+    StartupWMClass: electronplayer
     X-AppImage-Version: 1.0.0.39
+    Comment: A Desktop App For Netflix Wirtten Using Electron.
+    Categories: Video
     X-AppImage-BuildId: 72a7f690-84fe-11a8-1ef8-bb6a7a1b24b9
-    Categories: Video
   AppImageHub:
     X-AppImage-Signature: no valid OpenPGP data found. the signature could not be verified.
       Please remember that the signature file (.sig or .asc) should be the first file